TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookdevelopment.md

 * If you are recieving errors about TypeData, you are running a PowerShell Workflow with modules that do not support Workflow.
 You need to change the runbook type to PowerShell.
 See ["Runbook types" for more details. ](https://docs.microsoft.com/azure/automation/automation-runbook-types#powershell-runbooks)

+**Using Self-Signed Certificates**

+* To use Self-Signed certificates you must follow the guide at [Creating a New Certificate](https://docs.microsoft.com/azure/automation/shared-resources/certificates#creating-a-new-certificate)

 ## **Recommended Documents**

 * [Troubleshoot errors with runbooks](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks)<br>